BLuckoo/Challenge_14_NYC_Bikes/README.md

 - citi_bike.csv: amongst other data, includes data with regards to riders gender, trip duration, usage relative to time of day.
 - 201908-citibike-tripdata: amongst other data contains the August 2019 data with regards to number of rides, starting locations, ending locations.

+#1.
+Demographics of the bike users#

+As illustrated in the dashboard below, the total number of users were 2,344,224, 81% of which are subscribers to the service.
+Also to be noted that 65% of total users are males.

 ![image](https://user-images.githubusercontent.com/82583576/126883629-8f3bcfd8-4c8a-4a5a-8ea4-fe42ee00059e.png)